 VP, Associate Publisher

-Christine Ball joined Dutton in 2008 as the Director of Publicity and Marketing.
+Christine Ball is Vice President, Associate Publisher for Dutton and Putnam.
+She joined Dutton in 2008 as the Director of Publicity and Marketing.
 She was named Vice President in 2011 and Associate Publisher in 2012.
-In addition to developing the publicity and marketing strategies for Dutton’s entire list, she works directly with many authors as their publicist, including Harlan Coben, Lisa Gardner, Julie Garwood, Tami Hoag, and Linda Fairstein.
-She orchestrated and navigated the publicity for the highly controversial No Easy Day: The Firsthand Account of the Mission That Killed Osama bin Laden, securing the first ever hour-long interview for a book on 60 Minutes.
+In addition to developing the publicity and marketing strategies for Dutton’s entire list, she works directly with many authors as their publicist, including Harlan Coben, Lisa Gardner, Julie Garwood, Ken Follett, and Linda Fairstein.
+She orchestrated and navigated the publicity for the highly controversial No Easy Day, securing the first ever hour-long interview for a book on 60 Minutes.
 Before joining Dutton, she had previously been Director of Publicity at Crown, where she orchestrated the campaigns for the New York Times bestsellers The Audacity of Hope by Barack Obama, The 4-Hour Workweek by Timothy Ferriss, and Look Me in the Eye by John Elder Robison, among many others.

 Director of Marketing